 Final Thoughts on Where to Stay in Fukuoka

 Fukuoka is an incredible city.
-It has so much to offer travellers from world-class shopping and delicious food to a rich history, vibrant culture and incredible sights.
+It has so much to offer travellers from world-class shopping and delicious food to a rich history, vibrant culture and traditional charm.
 No matter your age or interests, you certainly won’t regret adding Fukuoka to your Japan travel itinerary.

-In this guide, we’ve looked at the five best neighborhoods to stay in Fukuoka.
-If you’re still not sure where to stay, here is a quick recap of our favourite places.
+In this guide, I’ve given you a look at the five best neighbourhoods to stay in Fukuoka.
+If you’re still not sure where to stay, here is my 50/50 for you.

-Our favourite hostel in Fukuoka is the Common de Hostel & Bar.
-Located in the Hakata Ward, this hostel is within walking distance of the city centre and offers large rooms, comfortable beds, and tasty breakfast each morning.
+My favourite hostel in Fukuoka is the Common de Hostel & Bar.
+Located in the Hakata Ward, this hostel is within walking distance of the city centre and offers large rooms, comfortable beds, and tasty breakfast daily.
+Fukuoka’s such a rad place that you’re sure to meet rad people and get on that good good hostel buzz.

 Looking for more info on travelling to Fukuoka and Japan?